Notenboom/GMD_Exam/README.md

 # GMD_Exam

-Simple game made for the GMD exam.\n
+Simple game made for the GMD exam.<br/>
 At the via university college.

 Controls.